 COVID-19 Preparedness and Mitigation Protocol

 I am offering mostly video-based psychotherapy via an easy-to-use, HIPAA-compliant platform called Doxy.me, with some in-office availability as well.
 The building engineer and management company have upgraded the air filtration system (improving its MERV-rated filters, and so on).
-As always, we will continue have hand sanitizer available to you in all offices of the suite as well as on each floor near the elevators.
-For my part, I sterilize all touch surfaces--door and water cooler handles, chair arms, bathroom keys, etc.--approximately every two hours when I'm in the office.
-And finally, for in-person meetings, I try to maintain ample space between chairs, and time between sessions (to spray the office, allowing it plenty of time to make its way down to the chairs and floor, and not into our lungs), for everyone's protection.
+For in-person meetings, I try to maintain ample space between chairs, and time between sessions (to spray the office, allowing it plenty of time to make its way down to the chairs and floor, and not into our lungs), for everyone's protection.
 Also, there are days when I might be wearing a basic, disposable paper mask, in our sessions, particularly if you request that I do so.
 (I would wear a sturdier N-95 mask at your request.--Your health is very important to me.)
 I will not require you to wear one, but please be aware of the risks associated with this new "Eras" variant.
 Please know that I am open to any additional suggestions you might have, going forward.

 Anxiety Management Therapy in Washington, DC